sateffen/nodgine/docs/api/nodgine api.md

 ## getRouter() -> Function ##

-This method returns a function that can be used as router for an http server.
+This method returns a function that can be used as router for a http server.
 You can simply call

     const Nodgine = require('nodgine');